 |17 ton||29 ton|

 This Map shows the maximum allowable loads (carrying capacity) for County maintained bridges.
 For bridges on state routes or city streets, contact that agency individually.

-Hauling Permit applications will be reviewed upon submittal to insure that the vehicle % Ohio Legal Load does not exceed the bridge's rated % Ohio Legal Load.
-Permits will not be issued allowing vehicles to cross posted bridges or bridges that are rated less than the vehicle's % Ohio Legal Load, unless a "Superload" application is completed and reviewed by the engineering staff.
+Hauling Permit applications will be reviewed upon submittal to ensure that the vehicle % Ohio Legal Load does not exceed the bridge's rated % Ohio Legal Load.
+Permits will not be issued allowing vehicles to cross-posted bridges or bridges that are rated less than the vehicle's % Ohio Legal Load unless a "Superload" application is completed and reviewed by the engineering staff.